Here’s exactly how to store dahlia bulbs for winter and tips for replanting them in spring.

 Another way you can approach this is to first let the tubers dry without rinsing them off.
 Once the dirt is relatively dry, brush off as much of it as you can.
 Then, let them dry for a few more days, upside down if possible.

-Rinse off the tubers with a garden hose, or brush off as much dirt as you can with your hands.
-Whichever method you choose, be gentle and let the tubers dry thoroughly before you store them.
+Rinse off the dahlia with a garden hose, or brush off as much dirt as you can with your hands.
+Whichever method you choose, be gentle and let the dahlia dry thoroughly before you store them.

-This second method won’t get the tubers as free of dirt as the first, but they will dry more quickly and thoroughly since you aren’t rinsing them with water.
+This second method won’t get the dahlia as free of dirt as the first, but they will dry more quickly and thoroughly since you aren’t rinsing them with water.

 Preparation for Storage